Connection lost. Please refresh the page.

 Histology

 Thymus is covered by a connective tissue capsule, the septa of which penetrate into the tissue and divides it into incomplete lobules.
 Each lobule has a peripheral dark zone called cortex and middle lighter zone called medulla.
-The capsule is made up of inner and outer layers of collagen and reticular fibres, the lymphocytes are found in between.
+The capsule is made up of inner and outer layers of collagen and reticular fibers, the lymphocytes are found in between.

 Cortex